 BUILDING, PRINCIPAL: The building or structure in which is conducted the principal use of the lot on which it is located.
 Where a substantial part of an accessory building is attached to the principal building in a substantial manner, as by a roof, such accessory building shall be counted as a part of the principal building.
-Attached garages and porches are considered a part of the principal structure.
+Standards recognized by the Indiana Department of Fire and Building Services shall be used to determine whether a given structure constitutes one (1) or more buildings in cases where ambiguities exist.